rodydavis/event_sourcing.dart/README.md

 ### Event Store

+#### Event Store (Write Optimized)

 The `EventStore` is responsible for persisting and replaying all events.
 It provides:
 - Methods to add, retrieve, and clear events
 - Event processing and streaming
 - Support for restoring state to a specific event

-### View Store

-The `ViewStore` is an abstract class that reacts to events and manages the application state.
-It provides:
-- Initialization and disposal hooks
 - An `onEvent` method to handle each event and update state
 - A `restoreToEvent` method to reset and replay events up to a given point

+#### View Store (Read Optimized)

+The `ViewStore` is a read-optimized store that provides:
+- Queries to retrieve current state
+- Separation of read and write concerns, allowing for efficient state retrieval without affecting the event store
+- Replaying of events to build the current state

 This separation allows for robust, testable, and auditable state management in Flutter apps.